ekzhang/graphon/README.md

 The core GQL language includes graph pattern-matching queries, transactional updates, catalog changes, and list data types.
 Graphon also implements:

-- Index creation via `CREATE INDEX` on the properties of nodes and relationships
+- Index creation via `CREATE INDEX` on the properties of nodes and edges
 - Snapshot isolation for concurrent transactions

 The following ancillary features are not supported: